YunyiShen/CAR-LASSO/README.md

 devtools::install_github("YunyiShen/CAR-LASSO")
 ```

+To get started, checkout [this page](https://yunyishen.ml/CAR-LASSO/dev/articles/network.html)

-Example run, we generated data from a 5-node AR1 model with each node has a specific treatment then use CAR-ALASSO to reconstruct such network and plot the result.
+Here are some example runs, we generated data from a 5-node AR1 model with each node has a specific treatment then use CAR-ALASSO to reconstruct such network and plot the result.

 ```r
 set.seed(42)